xvillaneau/adventofcode-python/aoc_2015/docs/day_10.md

 > | 2]  | [1<sup>1</sup>X<sup>1</sup> or [1<sup>3</sup> or [3<sup>1</sup>X<sup>≠1</sup> or [n<sup>1</sup> (n ≥ 4)
 > | ≠2] | [2<sup>2</sup>1<sup>1</sup>X<sup>1</sup> or [2<sup>2</sup>1<sup>3</sup> or [2<sup>2</sup>3<sup>1</sup>X<sup>≠1</sup> or [2<sup>2</sup>n<sup>(0 or 1)</sup> (n ≥ 4)

 This intimidating table will be the most complicated part of the implementation, I promise.
-But it's the most important.
+But it is the most important.

-What "splitting" means here is that a string can be divided into substrings that will never interfere again with each other when look-and-say is applied.
+What "splitting" means here is that a string can be divided into substrings.
+And those will _never_ interfere with each other again no matter how many times look-and-say is applied.
 For example, here are the possible splits at each level starting with 31133:

     31133
     132.12.3